jb74cc/rshiny_dashboard_project/README.md

 and after cleaning and analysis, the project was brought together with clean data that provided a story to answer our question.
 <br>
 We prioritised having a working process.
-Whislt data was being cleaned and analysed, the dashboard skeleton was being created so that everything could be brought together quickly and efficiently.
+Whilst data was being cleaned and analysed, the dashboard skeleton was being created so that everything could be brought together quickly and efficiently.